-In certain countries, it is illegal to fit parts which have not been made to the vehicle manufacturer's specification.

-Owners should ensure that any parts or accessories fitted to the vehicle while travelling abroad, will also conform to the legal requirements of their own country when they return home.
+In some countries, it is illegal to fit parts that do not conform to the vehicle manufacturer's specification.
+Owners should ensure that any parts and accessories fitted while travelling abroad, also conform to the legal requirements of their home country.